aquasecurity/tfsec/docs/checks/github/actions/index.md

 ## Checks

-- [no-plain-text-action-secrets](no-plain-text-action-secrets){:target="_blank" rel="nofollow noreferrer noopener"} Ensure plaintext value is not used for GitHub Action Environment Secret.
+- [no-plain-text-action-secrets](no-plain-text-action-secrets) Ensure plaintext value is not used for GitHub Action Environment Secret.